GENERAL ASSEMBLY OF MEMBERS 2020-2022

 Klaus is responsible for the running of WIN’s day-to-day business, and the further development of financial accounting, project controlling, human resources, and IT services and infrastructure.
 He has a degree in business administration and over 20 years of experience in the construction and public administration sectors.

-Claire manages external communication processes for WIN, and ensures the organization’s message on the need for Transparency, Accountability, Participation, and Anti-Corruption measures in the water sector gains visibility and traction on a global stage.
+Claire manages external communication processes for WIN, and ensures the organisation’s message on the need for Transparency, Accountability, Participation, and Anti-Corruption measures in the water sector gains visibility and traction on a global stage.
 She has 10 years of professional experience in corporate and non-profit communication work in the renewable energy and water sectors.

-Regional and Programme Coordinator – South Asia, Integrity Tools
+Programme Coordinator – South Asia, Integrity Tools

-Research and Evidence Coordinator
+Programme Coordinator - Research and Evidence

 An open network of integrity champions